 - Shadow Mario and his scary red eyes.

 - In the Gooper Blooper battles, Mario is fighting a giant squid who uses his tentacles and ink that summons slimy enemies to attack.
 The method of defeating him is to jump on each of his tentacles and graphically pull them off one by one; after doing so, the pulled tentacle will wriggle wildly before disappearing.

 - Phantamanta.
 It's a large, paper-thin orange shadow in the shape of a manta.
 Wherever it goes, it leaves a trail of goop and emits a really creepy shriek when you try to spray it.
-The worst part?
-It's an Asteroids Monster and divides into smaller faster shadows as it is destroyed.
-When you've finally destroyed half of the original manta, the remaining mantas stop fooling around and all converge on your position at once with incredible speed at a time when you're probably almost out of health.
-You may think that going in the lake would protect you from it, but it just hovers over any water!
-Nowhere is safe!
+The worst part is that it's an Asteroids Monster and divides into smaller faster shadows as it is destroyed.
+When you've finally destroyed half of the original manta, the remaining 64 mantas stop fooling around and all converge on your position at once with incredible speed at a time when you're probably almost out of health.
+You may think that going in the lake would protect you from it, but it just hovers over any water, so nowhere is safe.

 - Phantamanta has a remixed version of the Goopy Piranha Plant/Plungelo battle theme that is pretty unnerving.

-- A bit more meta, but the game uses bitmap images for generating goop on maps.
-The bitmap for an older version of Bianco Hill's goop shows what looks like a "Kug" (a Dummied Out enemy), a piranha plant, and... a Nightmare Face with what looks like hexigonal teeth, big eyes, and a weird-looking wisp-hand sticking out.
-See it for yourself: here.
+- The game uses bitmap images for generating goop on maps.
+The bitmap for an older version of Bianco Hill's goop shows what looks like "Kug" (a Dummied Out enemy), a Piranha Plant, and... a Nightmare Face with what looks like hexigonal teeth, big eyes, and a weird-looking wisp-hand sticking out.
+See it for yourself: here,